dustyroom-studio/quibli-doc/_docs/stylized-lit-shader.md

   * Please, make sure the model you are applying the material to is UV-unwrapped.
   * If you are using a custom texture, please, make sure the format is supported.

-#### Can't turn off the cast shadows
-  * In URP there is no option to turn the cast shadows off from a shader.
-You'll need to set _Cast Shadows_ to _off_ on the _Mesh Renderer_.
-Please, refer to this [chapter](#lighting-parameters), where the working with shadow is described.